openhome/ohNet/IntegrationTests/README.txt

     Iron Python V2.7 - install from http://ironpython.net/

-    iTunes (for Airplay tests) - running on local machine, session key setup in DacpClient.py (this needs sorting out - key in local lookup etc...)
+    iTunes (for Airplay tests) - running on local machine, session key setup in Config.xml

     Access to UPnP media server with necessary files/playlists (for tests using UPnP media server to serve the test data [audio] files)

-    Test PC network interface defined in Config.xml (if more than one i/f present)
+    Where more than one network interface available, the one to use defined as environment variable FUNCTEST_IFACE (takes either IP or MAC address)

 Test and Suite Execution